natbat/nudibranchs-by-season/README.md

 After getting a degree in Computer Information Systems from Bath University, she worked with the British Trust for Conservation Volunteers and the Devon Wildlife Trust, then as frontend engineer for Torchbox and Clearleft.

-Then, whilst travelling the world with her husband Simon Willison, together they [created Lanyrd](http://blog.natbat.net/post/61658401806/lanyrd-from-idea-to-exit-the-story-of-our) which they ran for 3 years and sold to Eventbrite, transitioning to Director of Frontend Engineering.
+Then, whilst travelling the world with her husband Simon Willison, together they [created Lanyrd](http://blog.natbat.net/post/61658401806/lanyrd-from-idea-to-exit-the-story-of-our) which they ran for 3 years and sold to Eventbrite, transitioning to Director of Frontend Engineering at Eventbrite.
 In moving herself, her family and her team over to San Francisco, California, Natalie learned more than she wanted to about government buracracy.

 Nowadays Natalie works for herself, occasionally doing public speaking on CSS and Bats (though not at the same time), volunteering for the California Bat Working group, the Marine Mammal Center and assisting the California Acadamy of Science with their tidepool monitoring.